 Introduction to Data Mining

-Here in this article, we are going to learn about the introduction to Data mining as Humans have been mining from the earth from centuries, to get all sorts of valuable materials.
+Here in this article, we will learn about the introduction to Data Mining as humans have been mining from the earth for centuries, to get all sorts of valuable materials.
 Sometimes while mining, things are discovered from the ground which no one expected to find in the first place.
-For example in 1898, during the excavation of a tomb to find mummies in Saqqara, Egypt, a wooden artifact was found which exactly resembled an airplane.
+For example, in 1898, during the excavation of a tomb to find mummies in Saqqara, Egypt, a wooden artefact was found which exactly resembled an aeroplane.
 It was dated back to 200 BC, about 2200 years ago!
 But what possible information could we get from a large set of data?
 And even if we start mining it, are there any chances of getting any unexpected results from the data set?
-Before that let’s go into what exactly is Data Mining.
+Before that, let’s go into what exactly is Data Mining.

 What is Data Mining?